podhost/podstream/README.md

 php artisan podstream:install
 ```

-and run the migrations from there
+Push the migrations and then run them.

 ```bash
 php artisan migrate